-- 1) An electronic control device as a force option is the same level of force as chemical spray. - 2) Electronic Control Device must be worn on the weak-side in either a weak-hand draw or cross-draw position. - 3) Electronic Control Device deployment shall not be considered for the passively resistant subject.
-Active resistance or active aggression shall be required. - (a) Flight from an officer, standing alone, is not a justification for the use of an electronic control device.
-Officers should consider the nature of the offense suspected the level of suspicion with respect to the person fleeing, and the risk of danger to others if the person is not apprehended immediately.
-Additionally, officers should consider the type of area, i.e. asphalt, railroad tracks, grass etc.
+- 1) An electronic control device as a force option is the same level of force as chemical spray. - 2) Electronic Control Device deployment should not be considered for the passively resistant subject.
+Active resistance or active aggression should be required. - (a) Flight from a deputy, standing alone, is not a justification for the use of an electronic control device, unless the deputy feels such force is necessary to prevent injury to the deputy or someone else.
+Deputies should consider the nature of the offense suspected the level of suspicion with respect to the person fleeing, and the risk of danger to others if the person is not apprehended immediately.
+Additionally, deputies should consider the type of area, i.e. asphalt, railroad tracks, grass etc.